News, FAQ, and Forms

 Are my donations tax deductible?
 Yes!
 Partners in Hope is a 501(c)(3) tax-exempt organization all donations are tax deductible to the extent allowed by law.
 See ways to give here.

 Where is your most recent annual report?
-You can view our 2020 report, published in early 2021, here (will take a few minutes to load due to file size).
+You can view our 2022 Impact Report, published in early 2023, here.

 How do I find out more?
 Email us.